-Write this as a Note in the piece of work, even after you mark it as complete.
-Yet another beauty of tracking all this in Karbon is that you will have a recorded history of the entire process.
-At any time down the track you will be able to look back on this to guide you when introducing your next system.
+Write this as a note in the piece of work in Karbon, even after you mark it as complete.
+At any time down the track, you will be able to look back on this to guide you when introducing your next system.

 The ultimate outcome a new system brings to your accounting firm is a positive one, but the road to get there is often rocky.
 You must map out a route for the team.

-Karbon makes it quick and easy to set up an onboarding process for any new system.
-You can replicate the process throughout your team, and track everyone’s progress.
-Everyone has the information they need, whenever the need it, and communication and collaboration between them all is simple.
+For those using Karbon, it's quick and easy to set up an onboarding process for any new system.
+Everyone has the information they need, whenever they need it, and communication and collaboration between them all is simple.
 As a manager, you can sit back and observe.
-It’s even easy to use this process to introduce Karbon itself to your staff!